code-with-amitk/Code-examples/Motherboard/CPU/GPU/GPU.md

 ## GPU(Graphics Processing Unit)
-- **What**
-  - This is specialized electronic circuit created for manipulating images rapidly. ie Specialized in Graphics & Image processing.
+- **What** This is specialized electronic circuit created for manipulating images rapidly. ie Specialized in Graphics & Image processing.
-  - GPUs are used in mobile phones, personal computers, workstations, and game consoles.
-  - They work on ***parallel computing***.
-  - **Companies** In 2018 AMD/ATI(33%) & Nvidia(66%) captured 100% of GPU market.
+- **Companies?** In 2018 AMD/ATI(33%) & Nvidia(66%) captured 100% of GPU market.
-- **GPU Usages?**
+- **Applications/Usages?**
+  - Used in mobile phones, PCs, workstations, game consoles, In parallel computing.
   - Create high resolution images, videos
   - In machine training, deep learning neural networks, GPUs can be 250 times faster than CPUs.
-  - Complex mathematical calculations.
-  - financial simulations and risk modeling
+  - Complex mathematical calculations, financial simulations and risk modeling
 - **CPU vs GPU**

 |  | CPU | GPU |